The Pareto Paradox: Why WordPress and Shopify Eventually Fail Growing Businesses

 1. The “Franken-Site” Architecture

-3. Security by Obscurity vs. Security by Design
+3. Security by Design

 The Switch: Moving to Custom Software